Zoning Planning & Land Use Law in Alabama

 It should be apparent that the first option you should consider is to correct the violation.
 If doing this wouldn't cost you very much, or pose a huge inconvenience, you should obviously do this.

 What if, however, you've invested a substantial amount of time and money into making an improvement on your property, only to find that it breaks your local zoning laws in some minor way?
 In this case, you can apply for a variance.
 This is typically an exception to the zoning rules.
 If declining to enforce these rules would not harm anyone, and would not do much to advance the purpose of Tallassee, Alabama's zoning laws, a variance will typically be granted.

 You also have substantial protections if a zoning law changes, and you find that the land you've been living on for years is suddenly in violation of the new law.
 In general, zoning laws cannot apply to structures and uses which were built or commenced before the law was changed.
 Under the U.S. Constitution, it's not permissible for state or local governments to pass laws which have retroactive effect.
 You should know, however, that any future changes you make to your property will have to comply with the new zoning law.

-How Can a Tallassee, Alabama Attorney Help?
+What Can A Tallassee, Alabama Attorney Do?